 Executive Committee members are individuals, who are permanent representatives of Board member organisations.

-If a permanent representative of a member of the Board of Directors who is also Executive Committee member ceases to be a member of the Board of Directors, he/she will also cease to be a member of the Executive Committee.
-The Board of Directors at its next meeting will organise an election to fill the vacancy.
+If a permanent representative of a member of the Board who is also Executive Committee member ceases to be a member of the Board, he/she will also cease to be a member of the Executive Committee.
+The Board at its next meeting will organise an election to fill the vacancy.

 The mandate of the Executive Committee is four years.
-It coincides with the term of office of the Board of Directors.
+It coincides with the term of office of the Board.

 The Executive Committee shall have the following powers: